 Trainer and Public Speaker:

 In addition to gender therapy, I provide trainings to organizations, businesses, schools, and individual therapists.
-My goal is to increase access to truly anti-racist, trans-affirming care by providing training, consultation, and supervision to other therapists, educators, and health practitioners.
-I aim to contribute by improving the quality of care of affordable options for transgender individuals.
+My goal is to increase access to truly anti-racist, trans-affirming care by providing training, consultation, and supervision to other therapists, educators, and healthcare practitioners.
+I aim to contribute by improving the quality of care found in a multitude of service locations for Two Spirit, Indigiqueer, and transgender individuals.